Karen hill tribe – History and Culture

 The Karen hill tribe people wear woven v-neck tunics of various natural colours and turbans.
 Unmarried women wear distinctive long white v-neck tunics.
 The Karen occupy lowland areas, engaging in agriculture, including rice cultivation.
 Most Karen live in mountain villages and practice shifting cultivation of the rotating field type (that is, they move their fields, not their villages).
 They are primarily subsistence rice farmers.
 Because they live in the lower mountains, they have interacted significantly with the Thai population.

 They are also skilled weavers and the most environmentally conscious of the hill tribes – practicing crop rotation, thus preserving the forest.
-The Karen hill tribe is the only tribe who own elephants.
+The Karen hill tribe is the only tribe that owns elephants.
 Their formerly isolated villages now boast electricity, running water and a dirt road.
 Many marketable crops, such as tomatoes, soya beans, peanuts, beans and peppers, have become almost as important as the basic rice crop.

 Important Karen festivals